Lives and works in Buenos Aires, Argentina

 In 2008 he was awarded the Bnai Brith prize for Human Rights in Argentina.
 In 2014, he received the Jean Mayer Award from Tufts University Global Leadership Institute.

 In 2014 he initiated Visual Action, an organization dedicated to incorporate visual culture in human rights campaigns and to work on visual education www.visualaction.org.

 In 2015 he curated “Visual Action Ayotzinapa”, an international photographic permanent exhibition in solidarity with Ayotzinapa” at the Escuela Normal Rural Raúl Isidro Burgos, Ayotzinapa en Chilapa, Tixtla, Guerrero, México and temporary exhibitions at Universidad Autónoma del Estado de Morelos, México, at the Colegio Nacional de Buenos Aires and at the Facultad de Filosofía y Letras, Universidad de Buenos Aires, Argentina.

 In the Museo de Tlatelolco, in Mexico City, a solo exhibition of a project from 1968 was presented in 2017.
 And the RM publishing house published a photobook of this project.

 In 2017 his work was part of the group exhibition entitled Political Art.
 From 68 to Ayotzinapa at Freijo Gallery in Madrid.

-In 2018 he showed his first individual exhibition at the Freijo Gallery titled Memory Works.
+In 2018 he presented his first individual exhibition at Freijo Gallery, entitled Memory Works.